DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 (Mistake of Judgement)
 1. They are committing judgment errors in extrapolating past growth rates too far into the future and are thus surprised when value stocks shine and glamour stocks disappoint.
 This is so-called “expectational error hypothesis”
-2. Because of representativeness, investors may assume that good companies are good investments These first two reasons are mistakes of judgment.
-Likely individual investors are more subject to committing them than institutional investors.
+2. Because of representativeness, investors may assume that good companies are good investments

 (Agency Considerations)
-3. Because  sponsors  view  companies  with  steady  earnings  and  buoyant  growth  as  prudent investments,  so  as  to  appear  to  be  following  their  fiduciary  obligation  to  act  prudently, institutional investors may shy away from hard-to-defend, out-of-favour value stocks.
+1. Because  sponsors  view  companies  with  steady  earnings  and  buoyant  growth  as  prudent investments,  so  as  to  appear  to  be  following  their  fiduciary  obligation  to  act  prudently, institutional investors may shy away from hard-to-defend, out-of-favour value stocks.
-4. Also  because  of  career  concerns,  institutional  investors,  who  are  evaluated  over  short horizons, may be nervous about tilting too far in any direction thus incurring tracking error.
+2. Also  because  of  career  concerns,  institutional  investors,  who  are  evaluated  over  short horizons, may be nervous about tilting too far in any direction thus incurring tracking error.
 A value strategy would require such a tilt and may take some time to pay off, so it is in this sense risky.

 ### Models for Momentum and Reversal